GLOBAL EVACUATION SERVICES: FOR UNSAFE AREAS DURING DISASTERS

-When you second employees to work abroad, having a repatriation procedure available in the case of an emergency is always advisable.
-If your employees work in unsafe or high-risk areas, having a backup plan will increase the chance of survival if they encounter dire situations.
+When you second employees to work abroad, having a repatriation procedure available in the case of an emergency is always advisable and part of your duty of care.
+If your employees work in unsafe or high-risk areas, having a backup plan will increase the chance of survival and safe return to their home country if they encounter dire situations.
 Think of violence and demonstrations due to political unrest, terrorist attacks, or when everyday life comes to a complete standstill when hit by a natural disaster such as an earthquake, hurricane, volcano eruption or tsunami.

 Devising a plan, describing the possible impact of a catastrophe, sharing the steps of the plan, and practicing actions at the location will increase the awareness and self-reliance of your staff members and their families.

 A professional protection agency, preferably one that operates internationally, can advise you and help you devise a tailored plan for your organization.
 Depending on your specific requirements, the plan should include the following aspects:

 Become aware of all conditions related to working and living.
 Familiarize yourself with your surroundings.
 Where are facilities such as shops, hospitals and medical facilities, embassies, schools, etc?
 What is the fastest and safest way to get from home to work/school and vice versa?
 Get acquainted with the people you work with and understand who you can trust, no matter what.

 - Identify rescue and evacuation conditions

 Identify and understand what conditions create an emergency situation.
 Subsequently, identify a sub-plan for each individually described emergency.
 Not every emergency requires rescue and evacuation.
 However, safety actions may be necessary.

 - Identify or create a shelter